pxc/gitbook/text/10_Comparing_Commits_Git_Diff/0_ Comparing_Commits_Git_Diff.markdown

     $ git diff --cached

-which will show you the difference between the index and your last commit; what you would be committing if you run "git commit" without the "-a" option.
+which will show you the difference between the index and your last commit; what you would be committing if you run `git commit` without the `-a` option.

 Lastly, you can run

     $ git diff HEAD

-which shows changes in the working directory since your last commit; what you would be committing if you run "git commit -a".
+which shows changes in the working directory since your last commit; what you would be committing if you run `git commit -a`.

 ### More Diff Options ###